 What is the difference between Pilates matwork and equipment?
 Both versions of the movements use the same principles of bio-mechanical awareness to make them safe and effective.
 Matwork uses only your own body and small props for resistance, while the apparatus adds spring-loaded resistance to create additional support or challenge in performing the same kinds of movements.
 Focused matwork is an important foundation in a Pilates training program.

 Should I take private lessons or group classes?
 Private instruction is customized to the specific needs of your body.
 Exercises are selected to build and balance weak muscles and modified to accommodate injured or sensitive joints.
 Private instruction is the best way to learn good technique and is particularly important for people who are injured or at risk of injury due to poor fitness.
-It is recommended that all beginning students take at least three private lessons to gain better understanding of the method.
-Group instruction is a fun and economical alternative or supplement to private lessons.
-Group instruction is most appropriate for non-injured people with a moderate to high level of fitness and body awareness.
+Large group instruction is most appropriate for non-injured people with a moderate to high level of fitness and body awareness.
 Let’s discuss your particular needs and design the appropriate Pilates program for you.

 Will I need an appointment to do Pilates?
 Private and semi-private sessions on equipment or mat are booked by appointment only.
 Call (602) 318-5068.
-Classes must be prepaid in advance for single and/or packaged sessions.
+Sessions must be prepaid in advance.